 The Stage 1 development would affect threatened species, populations and ecological communities listed under both the EPBC Act and the TSC Act.
 Assessments of significance have been prepared in accordance with the Significant Impact Guidelines 1.1 - Matters of National Environmental Significance (DoE 2013a) for impacts on threatened biota and other MNES, and the Significant Impact Guidelines 1.2 - Actions on, or Impacting upon, Commonwealth Land and Actions by Commonwealth Agencies (DoE 2013b) for impacts on the natural environment.
-The outcome of these assessments is that the Stage 1 development is likely to have a significant impact on Cumberland Plain Woodland, the Grey-headed Flying-fox, and other plants and animals (including a number of species and populations listed as threatened under the TSC Act) in an area of Commonwealth land.
+The outcome of these assessments is that the Stage 1 development is likely to have a significant impact on Cumberland Plain Woodland, the Grey-headed Flying-fox and other plants, animals and their habitat (including a number of species populations and ecological communities listed as threatened under the TSC Act) in an area of Commonwealth land.

 Mitigation and management measures would be implemented to reduce the potential impacts on biodiversity.
 These measures would include staged vegetation removal during construction, preclearing surveys and measures for the salvage of resident fauna and habitat resources, translocation programmes for threatened flora and fauna species and populations, and designing the airport to minimise its attractiveness to fauna and thus minimising bird and bat strike and terrestrial fauna strike.
-In addition, an environmental conservation zone would be established along the southern perimeter of the airport site where approximately 122 hectares of land would be protected.
+In addition, an environmental conservation zone would be established along the southern perimeter of the airport site where approximately 117.1 hectares of land would be protected.

 Biodiversity offsets are required to compensate for significant residual impacts arising from the proposed airport.
-An offset package has been prepared to compensate for the removal of approximately 90.8 hectares of Cumberland Plain Woodland, the removal of about 120.6 hectares of foraging habitat for the Grey-headed Flying-fox, and on features of the natural environment including plant populations, fauna populations and several species and communities listed under NSW legislation.
-The offset package is intended to conserve habitat for the affected threatened biota in suitable offset sites in the surrounding region in perpetuity.
+An offset package has been prepared to compensate for the removal of approximately 104.9 hectares of Cumberland Plain Woodland, the removal of about 141.8 hectares of foraging habitat for the Grey-headed Flying-fox and impacts on plants, animals and their habitat including species and communities listed under NSW legislation.
+The offset package provides the strategic framework for the conservation of habitat for the affected threatened biota in suitable offset sites in the surrounding region in perpetuity.